alosadagrande/kubernetes-the-hard-way-libvirt-kvm/README.md

 ## Labs

-This tutorial assumes you have access to an OpenStack environment.
-While OSP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have access to a Baremetal Server.
+While KVM is used for basic infrastructure requirements, the lessons learned in this tutorial can be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)